BurkhalterY/jap/readme.md

 - Edit `database.php` with your MySQL credentials.
 - Manually create the database and import `database/jap-with-data.sql` or `database/jap-struct-only.sql` into it, depending on whether you want the live data or not.

-You can use an all-in-one solution such as XAMPP, UwAmp to run this project.
+You can use an all-in-one solution such as XAMPP or UwAmp to run this project.
 Alternatively, you can use the following command in the repository root: `php7.4 -S 0.0.0.0:8000`.

 ## Built With